 Inform Authorities Concerned

 You should report the accident to the nearest police station where the accident happens.
-If the accident leads to serious injury and the injury claim is more than $750, the case should be reported to DMV with 10-days.
+If the accident leads to serious injury and the injury claim is more than $750, the case should be reported to the DMV with 10-days.
 You should file the SR1 form, this can be done by you, your lawyer or insurance company, and you should do this even if it’s your fault.

 Don’t Talk To Any Insurance Company